 Wicklow Mountains National Park

-This park, just south of Dublin, is Ireland’s largest National Park and the only one located in the east.
-(Consider a day visit when you’re in Dublin or on your way out of the city.)
-Besides the fact that people in the city, as do we all, need recreation in the wilds to replenish our spirits, the goal of Wicklow Park is to conserve the biodiversity of this area.
+Just south of Dublin, you’ll find the largest National Park in Ireland, and the only one that’s located in the east.
+You can take a day trip to the park when you stay in Dublin, or you can visit on your way out of the city.
+Wicklow Park was created to conserve the extraordinary biodiversity of this area.
 As an added bonus, an ancient monastic settlement is located right in the Glendalough Valley.

 There are wide vistas punctuated by forests and gentle winding roads.
 You’ll see clear streams rushing toward deep lakes of woodland valleys.
 If you feel adventurous, explore the uplands on foot.
 It’s there you truly have an intimate experience of nature.

 This wild National Park is on the seaboard in northwest Mayo.
 When you go to Ballycroy you’ve made a true date with 60-square-miles of nature at its most raw.
 It is uninhabited, unspoiled, and dominated by the Nephin Beg mountain range.
 It is also one of the last intact active blanket bog systems in Western Europe.
 When you enter, there is a short nature trail and viewing area to see Achill Island.
 You can also picnic here or grab a cup of coffee.

 The Park exists to protect habitats and species.
 Some of those protected are local heath, grassland, lakes, and rivers.
 The Greenland white-fronted geese, golden plover, and red grouse are just a few birds you’ll find here.
 There is a “dark skies” policy, meaning when evening falls you will see every star that shines above to protect this piece of country.
 A shuttle bus and a boardwalk to make this park accessible to all who care to enter another world.

 Cairngorms National Park